deepwavedigital/airstack-examples/python/README.md

 # Python Examples

 This directory contains basic python examples to control your radio.
-Most of the required modules to run these examples are pre installed on the radio and installed with the provided AirStack conda environment; however, the detect_and_repeat.py should be run from the airstack conda environment only because cupy is not pre installed.
+Most of the required modules to run these examples are pre installed on the radio and installed with the provided AirStack conda environment; however, the detect_and_repeat.py should be run from the airstack-infer conda environment only because cupy is not pre installed.

 Deepwave provides written tutorials [here](https://docs.deepwave.ai/Tutorials/) for a more detailed walk through of these examples and more.